Due to concerns regarding the spread of COVID-19 (the new coronavirus), March Meeting 2020 has been postponed until further notice.

 Click here to read the official letter from Sharjah Art Foundation President and Director Hoor Al Qasimi about March Meeting 2020.

 Sharjah Art Foundation’s March Meeting is an annual convening of artists, curators and art practitioners from around the world who come together to discuss vital issues in contemporary art during a three-day programme of panels, performances and events.
-Titled Unravelling the present, the 2020 edition of the March Meeting is part of Sharjah Biennial 15: Thinking Historically in the Present, conceived by the late Okwui Enwezor.
-According to Enwezor, the Sharjah Biennial is ‘perceived as a module with which to deal with the disruptive power of artistic monolingualism, but also as horizon of the possible to conceive another theoretical space for Thinking Historically in the Present.’
+Titled Unravelling the Present, the 2020 edition of the March Meeting is part of Sharjah Biennial 15: Thinking Historically in the Present, conceived by the late Okwui Enwezor.
+According to Enwezor, the Sharjah Biennial can be perceived not only as a module for dealing with the disruptive power of artistic monolingualism, but also as a horizon of the possible for conceiving another theoretical space for thinking historically in the present.

 Leading up to the 30th anniversary of the Sharjah Biennial in 2021, March Meeting 2020 (MM 2020) will examine the history of the Biennial and past March Meetings, bringing together former Biennial curators, participants and interlocutors as well as art historians and critics to discuss the role of the Biennial as a catalyst for critical dialogue and transnational exchange.
 MM 2020 will also explore the evolution of the Biennial in its effort to break away from traditional modes of curating and displaying art and engaging with the public by activating non-institutional spaces and moving to non-geographic models of representation.

-The proceedings of MM 2020 will be edited and published for the opening of Sharjah Biennial 15 in 2021.
+The MM 2020 proceedings will be edited and published for the opening of Sharjah Biennial 15 in 2021.